projectatomic/nulecule/examples/gitlab-centos7-atomicapp/README.md

 1. Edit `answers.conf`, review files if desired and then run

         $ [sudo] atomic run projectatomic/gitlab-centos7-atomicapp

+Note: You can change the provider to `docker` and the app will be deployed using `docker`.

 ## Test
 Any of these approaches should create kubernetes replication controllers, pods and services.